jbarth04/OurHouse/README.md

         Generating /flask-by-example/migrations/versions/63dba2060f71_.py
         ... done

 11. ALERT - CRUCIAL MIGRATION STEP: go into migrations/versions/ folder and open the file with the migration.
 Open it in your favorite editor.
-Now, also the "working_migration.py" filed provided and copy and paste the code defined in "def upgrade():" to your migration file (you can't miss the comments in "working_migration.py" telling you what to copy and paste)
+Now, also open the "working_migration.py" file located in the "working_migrations" folder (ignore the other migrations.)
+Copy and paste the code defined in "def upgrade():" to your migration file (you can't miss the comments in "working_migration.py" telling you what to copy and paste)

 12. Apply the upgrades to the database using the db upgrade command: